Ivy Mix

 Ivy Mix (born c.
 1985) is an American bartender.
-She is head bartender and co-owner of the James Beard Award-nominated bar Leyenda in Brooklyn, New York.
+She was head bartender and co-owner of the James Beard Award-nominated bar Leyenda in Brooklyn, New York, which closed in 2025.
+Currently, she is co-owner of Whoopsie Daisy wine bar in the Crown Heights neighborhood of Brooklyn, New York.
 She co-founded Speed Rack alongside Lynnette Marrero.
 Mix was named Best American Bartender of the Year at Tales of the Cocktail in 2015.

 Early life and education

 Ivy Mix grew up in Tunbridge, Vermont.
 Her parents are artists.
 She has an identical twin sister, Tess.
 As a child, Mix rode horses.
 She wanted to be an Olympic horseback rider when she grew up.
 In high school, she played lacrosse and soccer.
 She studied art at Bennington College.

 When Mix was nineteen, she was visiting Antigua Guatemala.
 She visited Café No Sé, where she tasted mezcal for the first time.
 She credits Café No Sé as introducing her to bar culture and bartending.
 At the bar, drinks were served on an honor system, and Mix found herself indebted to the bar.
 She paid off her tab bartending.
 She began smuggling mezcal over the border from Mexico into Guatemala.